steveng57/steveng57.github.io/_tabs/about.md

 I have been focussing more and more on _maker_ type things, including woodworking for the last decade or so.
 While woodworking is my primary focus, I also like to include other things...anything high tech or gadgety will do quite nicely.
 Also fair game are life-hacks, yard / garden / house projects and other _maker_ things...but mostly woodworking.

 Sometime in late 2016, I started to setup a workshop in the basement.
-Retirement was around the corner, and my one of my father's favorite wisdoms was to _"retire to something, don't retire from something"_.
-I could not agree more.
+Retirement was around the corner, and one of my father's favorite wisdoms was to _"retire to something, don't retire from something"_.
+My father is very wise.

 I live in a rural suburb of Ottawa called Manotick with my wife Debbie and two boys, Riley and Ozzie.